 Why should you organize and keep your financial records?

-- It will be easier to claim insurance, warranties and dispute errors when you have complete and orderly records, thus saving you money.
+Second, it will be easier to claim insurance, warranties, and dispute errors when you have complete and orderly records.